If you are looking for a beginner calisthenics workout, then you are in the right place.

 You can easily take it to the next level from here by training with a more difficult progression.

-You may want to start working on the wide grip pull-up or the L-pull-up.
+You may want to start working on the wide grip pull-up, the L-pull-up, or archer pull-ups.

 There are so many progressions you can choose from that you won’t find it hard to increase the demands on your muscles.